rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 ## A small guest with sharp edges

-The VM ran Alpine Linux, picked because it's tiny: a smaller download, a faster boot.
+The VM ran Alpine Linux, picked because it's tiny.
+Smaller download, faster boot.
 Alpine stays small by using musl and OpenRC instead of the glibc and systemd most Linux software is built against.
 Usually that's invisible.
-Sometimes it isn't: you can't run the NVIDIA Container Toolkit on it, which means no CUDA, which means machines with a GPU can't run the AI workloads people increasingly want to run.
+Sometimes it isn't.
+You can't run the NVIDIA Container Toolkit on it, which means no CUDA, which means machines with a GPU can't run the AI workloads people increasingly want to run.
 A choice that saved a few megabytes early on walled off a whole category of work once GPUs and AI showed up.